nclv/python-tools/python-design-patterns.md

 ### Singleton
 The Singleton pattern is used when we want to guarantee that only one instance of a given class exists during runtime.
 Do we really need this pattern in Python?
 It’s easier to simply create one instance intentionally and then use it instead of implementing the Singleton pattern.

 But should you want to implement it, here is some good news: In Python, we can alter the instantiation process (along with virtually anything else).
-Remember the `__new__()` method I mentioned earlier?
-Here we go:

 ```py
 class Logger(object):